220296006/Amazon-Cloud-Pratictioner/Module 5 - Storage and Databases/Instance Stores and Amazon Elastic Block Store (Amazon EBS).md

 ### Amazon Relational Database Service

-Amazon Relational Database Service (Amazon RDS)(opens in a new tab) is a service that enables you to run relational databases in the AWS Cloud.
+Amazon Relational Database Service (Amazon RDS) is a service that enables you to run relational databases in the AWS Cloud.

 Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.
 With these capabilities, you can spend less time completing administrative tasks and more time using data to innovate your applications.
 You can integrate Amazon RDS with other services to fulfill your business and operational needs, such as using AWS Lambda to query your database from a serverless application.